jrean/laravel-user-verification/README.md

 ### Exception

-If the table representing the user is not updated and a user instance is given to the package without implement the authenticatable interface `Illuminate\Contracts\Auth\Authenticatable` a `ModelNotCompliantException` will be thrown.
+If the table representing the user is not updated with the two new columns and the model representing the user doesn't implement the authenticatable interface `Illuminate\Contracts\Auth\Authenticatable`, a `ModelNotCompliantException` will be thrown.

 ## E-mail